How to Get Rid of Millipedes in the House?

 Millipedes are characterized by pairs of jointed legs on most body segments.
 No wonder their name means “a thousand legs.”
 Of course, they don’t have that many legs.

-These insects are usually 1 to 2 inches long, and their legs appear to move in a wave-like motion.
 They twist up into a small coil when resting or frightened.
 Common species of millipede are usually brown or black.

 Ways to Get Rid of Millipedes in the House